List programming

 Which hints that map

-itself is easily definable with a fold
+itself is definable with a fold

 let map l ~f = List.fold ~f:(fun accum elt -> accum @ [f elt]) ~init:[] l